LibVNC/x11vnc/doc/OPTIONS.md

                        whole frame).

                        For shared memory segments string is of the form:
-                       "shm:N@WxHxB" which specifies a shmid N and with WxHxB as above.
+                       "shm:N@WxHxB" which specifies a shm key(or a shmid) N and with WxHxB as above.
 See shmat(1) and ipcs(1)

+					   Since shm key can be defined constantly, you should use shm key rather than shmid.
+Unless you have a special purpose, a mutable shmid may cause problems.

                        If you do not supply a type "map" is assumed if the file exists (see the next paragraphs for some